laxuanlinh/awscertifieddev/revisionnote.md

   - Or in `View Protocol Policy` can select `HTTPS Only`
   - Install SSL cert in ALB

-## Can import key to `DynamoDB` to do table level encryption if question about customer managed key, otherwise can use `KMS` with `CMK`
+## DynamoDB encryption at rest options?
+  - Default encryption, key managed by DynamoDB
+  - KMS encryption
+  - Custom key owned by customer but charged for KMS (CMK)

 ## Use `aws sts assume-role` to verify role permissions

 ## If an SQS consumer wants to concurrently process multiple messages at time:
-  - Call `ReceiveMessage` API to set `MaxNumberOfMessages` to a value greater than default 1
+  - Call `ReceiveMessage` API to set `MaxNumberOfMessages` to a value greater than default 1, max is 10

 ## To pass environment variables to ECS containers, define in the `environment variable section` of `task definition`

-## To restrict access to `API Gateway`, use resource policies, they can also restrict against `IP addresses` and `VPC`
+## How to restrict access to `API Gateway`?
+  - Use resource policies, they can restrict against `IP addresses`, `VPC` and IAM principles

-## To allow unauthorized users to access AWS resources, create new identity pool, enable access to unauthorized users and provide tokens
+## How to allow unauthorized users to access AWS resources?
+  - Create new identity pool, enable access to unauthorized users and provide tokens

-## To identity the delay/time of requests between services
+## To identify the delay/time of requests between services
   - Can use `X-Ray` and analyze `subsegments`
   - Segments can break down into `subsegments` which provide more granular timing info and downstream calls

-## To create source bundle for `Beanstalk`
+## What is source bundle for `Beanstalk`
+  - When creating or updating applications in Beanstalk, we need to bundle the source code and deploy it to Beanstalk, that's called `source bundle`, the source bundle needs to satify the following criterias:
     - Consist of `zip` or `war` file
     - Must not include parent folder or top-level directory
     - Must not exceed 512MB

-## If `Lambda` function exceeds max limit concurrency, increase the quota in `Service Quotas`
+## If `Lambda` function exceeds max limit concurrency?
+  - Set reserved concurrency for each function so they don't throttle the others
+  - AWS can increase automatically but we can manually increase the limit concurrency from default 1000 to tens of thousands.
+  - If the increase amount is too large then we need to raise a request to AWS Support

 ## To enable `Blue/Green` deplyment in `CloudFormation` templates, include a `Transform` section and a `AWS::CodeDeploy::BlueGreen` hook